 - Let no one lie to you that they can lure rats to leave your house or that they don’t have an odor when they die.
 Both of these are not true.

 How much is pest control for rats on a general scale?

-Well, since every infestation is unique with different challenges, it is hard to give a definite answer.
-However, this will depend on:
+Well, since every infestation is unique, with different challenges, it is hard to give a definite answer.
+However, the rat extermination cost will depend on: